Crafty12345/fpl-optimiser/README.md

 My instant thought was: This sounds like a mathematical problem!
 So, here we are!
 The quest to achieve the mathematically perfect FPL team!

+# Side-Notes
+- Originally, hyperparameter tuning was added to the Random Forest Regression model.
+However, after testing, it became apparent that, despite this improving the model's r2 score, it decreased the accuracy of the model in practice.

 # TODO

  - [X] Restructure project
  - - [X] Move all data to be stored in 1 JSON file, significantly simplifying project structure
- - Implement Random Forest with XGBoost
+ - [X] Potentially add XGBoost to Random Forest
  - [X] Create validation dataset
- - - [ ] Have abstract `predict` method of some sort
+ - - [X] Have abstract `predict` method of some sort
+ - [ ] Make HTML saving more maintainable
+ - [ ] Potentially have RF Team Solver calculate different RFs for different positions
+ - - [ ] Experiment more with different independent variables used for RF
+ - Improve accuracy (ongoing task)